yodrew/darkroomretreat/manuscript/faq.md

 - _Four days is a long time to do nothing._

-	You may not remember, but you are incredibly interesting.
-You will rediscover this when you finally have enough time in the right place to do next to nothing.
+    If you mean sitting around "doing nothing" under regular circumstances, yes.
+But that is an activity.
+It doesn't count.
+Darkness is different.
+We enter a different state of mind.
+You are incredibly interesting.
+You will rediscover this when you finally have enough time in the right place to be with yourself while doing nothing.
 Everyone is a little worried about this at first.
-After days of delicious sleep, few wish to leave after so little time.
+But after days of delicious sleep and time to themselves, most wish they could stay longer.

+    We've been told being idle is bad.
+But neither is being productive all the time a virtue.
+Generally, people overwork and overconsume.
+Enough, already.
+Moreover, we've all spent more than four days doing destructive things.
+Doing nothing would have been a big improvement, to say nothing of the secret benefits.

-    Something tells me you've never tried it due to prejudice.
-I mean that civilization has taught us all that will is the only useful driver of activity in the being.
+    Civilization has taught us that will is the only useful driver of activity in the being.
 But without autonomic activity, we would be poisoned to death by our own internal waste in seconds.
 Still, we are told if we are not busy, then we are bad.
 Only doing things by wilful effort is respectable.
-Nevermind that when it comes to restoring psychic integrity (every animal's greatest value), the will is helpless and the autonomic self is infinitely intelligent, capable, and graceful.
+Nevermind that when it comes to restoring psychic integrity (every animal's greatest value), the will is nearly helpless and the autonomic self is infinitely intelligent, capable, and graceful.

     If you mean it sounds pointless or dreadful, in fact a retreat usually begins with a sense of relief.
 Discomfort may come.
 But then you make contact with your autonomic self again, and this is extremely meaningful and enjoyable.